LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 The browsers supported by LivePerson have built-in spell checking.
 When the browser’s spell checking is enabled, the spell checker will automatically run in the LivePerson Engagement Window as well as in other browser windows.

-In addition, you can add extensions (for example, _Grammarly_) to the browser that auto correct spelling and grammar.

 ## What is an actionable conversation?

 An actionable conversation can be any one of the following: